awalvie/lyceum/index/creative/writing/poems/reflection.md

 # Reflection

 <pre class="poem">
-"I roam intoxicated,
+"I roam, intoxicated,
-sane but interested in the moment
+sane, interested, in the moment

 Noises, music, drown the melancholy of my mind
-I ruminate on my past, the future
+I ruminate on the past, the future

 Search,
-for hints of my calling, that lie hidden inside
+for hints, of my calling, that lie hidden within

-Hoping they reveal themselves before I lose time Regret the loss of youth and vigor.
+Hoping for revelations, before I lose time

 The music returns, the noise bellows
-I return back to life forgetting the one I need to live"
+I return back to life,
+forgetting the one I need to live"
 </pre>